Saisrujan123/Telegram_bot/README.md

 ## To create a bot

-- First clone the repo
+- First clone the repository
 - Create a bot on telegram's botFather and save the token received.
 - Open constants.py file and replace your api token with the current one.
-- Then run bot.py
+- Then save and run bot.py.